 - Issues assigned 21 should likely be an Epic, signaling this is project-level Issue.

-Building a Burndown Chart
+Creating a Burndown Chart

 After adding story points to Issues, the next step is to use GitHub Milestones to track what's in progress and upcoming.
-GitHub Milestones create ZenHub Burndown Charts to help teams understand a few key insights:
+GitHub Milestones create Zenhub Burndown Charts to help teams understand a few key insights:

 - How much you're committing to within a set duration of time